What is Psychosis? Definition of Psychosis

-Psychosis results in a number of changes can affect the person’s perceptions, thoughts, emotions, and behaviour.
+Psychosis results in a number of changes can affect a person’s perceptions, thoughts, emotions, and behaviour.

-- A person with psychosis may experience hallucinations (hearing, seeing, tasting, smelling and feeling things that others can’t and that are not present) and delusions (false, often odd or irrational beliefs).
+- A person with psychosis may experience hallucinations (hearing, seeing, tasting, smelling and feeling things that actually aren't real) and delusions (false, often odd or irrational beliefs).

 - Hallucinations and delusions can seem so real that often the person does not realize that they are experiencing psychosis.

 - These experiences are often distressing and frightening for the person